-Phyllis was born Phillip Frye around 1950, a time of very rigid gender roles.
-Phillip didn’t understand why his body didn’t match his brain, why he wanted to be in the Girl Scouts instead of the Boy Scouts, why he wanted to wear dresses.
-And he thought he was the only person who had these types of feelings.
-As a teenager, he got caught trying on his mother’s dresses, but covered it up with lies.
+Phyllis was born around 1946, a time of very rigid gender roles.
+She didn’t understand why her body didn’t match her brain, why she wanted to be in the Girl Scouts instead of the Boy Scouts, why she wanted to wear dresses.
+And she thought she was the only person who had these types of feelings.
+As a teenager, she got caught trying on her mother’s dresses, but covered it up with lies.

-In college, he married a woman and they had a son, and Phillip later joined the Army.
-He continued to dress in women’s clothes in secret, until his wife caught him.
-He underwent numerous therapies that didn’t “cure” him, and Phillip’s wife eventually divorced him.
-He got kicked out the Army and tried to commit suicide.
+In college, she married a woman and they had a son, and Phyllis later joined the Army.
+She continued to dress in women’s clothes in secret, until her wife caught her.
+She underwent numerous therapies that didn’t “cure” her, and Phyllis’s wife eventually divorced her.
+She got kicked out the Army and tried to commit suicide.

-In 1972, Phillip got married again to Trish, who accepted his crossdressing, and they moved to Houston.
-Phillip kept getting fired from engineering jobs after bosses found out about his secret life.
+In 1972, Phyllis got married again to Trish, who accepted her crossdressing, and they moved to Houston.
+Phyllis kept getting fired from engineering jobs after bosses found out about her secret life.
 It wasn’t until 1976 that Phyllis came out as “transgenderist,” with the support of wife Trish.
 (The word transgender wasn’t commonly used yet.)
 Phyllis and Trish had to deal with the fallout: their tires were slashed and obscenities were spray painted on their driveway.
 They were ostracized by friends and neighbors.

 In Houston, at that time, cross-dressing was actually illegal.
 Phyllis spent four years lobbying against the law, which was repealed in 1980.
 Phyllis decided to become a lawyer, so she would have “the tools to defend myself against all the crap that was dished my way.”
 She studied law at the University of Houston, my alma mater.